Bail Reform Falling Short of Goals

 He believes judges are more likely to hold people accused of crime with no bail unless they can be convinced of an adequate reason to release defendants.

 William H. “Billy” Murphy Jr., an attorney and former Baltimore judge, said that judges in Baltimore often resort to setting a high bail.
-He said this has not changed much since the Justice Reinvestment Act of 2016, which aimed to improve public safety, reduce corrections spending and reinvest savings in evidence-based strategies to decrease crime and reduce recidivism, according to the Governor’s Office of Crime Control & Prevention.
+He said this has not changed much since the Justice Reinvestment Act of 2016, which aimed to improve public safety, reduce corrections spending and reinvest savings in evidence-based strategies to decrease crime and reduce recidivism, according to the Governor’s Office of Crime Control and Prevention.

 “Judges get caught up in the pressure of public opinion,” Murphy said.
 “They are attacked when someone who is out on bail commits a crime, so they set much higher bails.”